· Lincoln J Bicalho · Development · 27 min read

 | order by RefreshCount desc";

-// Geographic distribution
+// WHY: Geographic distribution reveals access patterns

 public const string GeographicDistribution = @"